eliska161/kartarkiv/DEPLOYMENT_SUPABASE.md

 -- Enable UUID extension
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

--- Create users table (Supabase Auth will handle this, but we need our custom fields) CREATE TABLE IF NOT EXISTS public.users ( id UUID REFERENCES auth.users(id) ON DELETE CASCADE PRIMARY KEY, email TEXT UNIQUE NOT NULL, full_name TEXT, role TEXT DEFAULT 'user' CHECK (role IN ('user', 'admin')), created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+-- Create users table for Clerk integration
+CREATE TABLE IF NOT EXISTS public.users ( id SERIAL PRIMARY KEY, clerk_id TEXT UNIQUE NOT NULL, email TEXT UNIQUE NOT NULL, username TEXT, is_admin BOOLEAN DEFAULT false, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );